protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 between notes.
 The command `denote-link` prompts for a file name in the `denote-directory` (only regular files are considered, not directories).
-It then retrieves the path of the given note, inserts it at point using the link notation of Org, and creates a backlink entry in the target file.
+It then retrieves the path of the given note, inserts it at point using the appropriate link notation, and creates a backlink entry in the target file (again using the appropriate notation).

+What constitutes &ldquo;appropriate link notation&rdquo; depends on the file type of the given entry per `denote-file-type` (read "The file naming scheme").
+For example when linking from an Org file to a Markdown file, the link in the former will follow Org syntax while the backlink in the latter will use that of Markdown.
+Org links use `[[file:TARGET][DESCRIPTION]]`, those of Markdown are `[DESCRIPTION](file:TARGET)`, while for plain text we implement our own scheme of `<TYPE: TARGET> [DESCRIPTION]`, where `TYPE` is either `LINK` or `BACKLINK` (capitalization in the latter two is literal, because plain text lacks other means of emphasis).

+Plain text links can benefit from Emacs&rsquo; notion of &ldquo;future history&rdquo;, else its ability to read the thing at point for relevant commands.
+With point over the `TARGET`, `M-x find-file` followed by `M-n` will fill the path to that file (this also works with point over just the identifier of a note).

 Backlinks are recorded at the end of a note under the heading with the title `Denote backlinks`.
-Users should not edit this part manually: it is controlled by Denote, such as to delete duplicate links (in the future it might also handle stuff like alphabetic sorting).
+Users should not edit the note below this part manually: it is controlled by Denote, such as to delete duplicate links (in the future it might also handle stuff like alphabetic sorting).

+The section with the backlinks is formatted according to the note&rsquo;s file type.

 The special hook `denote-link-insert-functions` is called after a link is created.
-It accepts two arguments for the target file and the origin of the current link.
+It accepts two arguments for the target file and the formatted backlink to the original file.
 The function `denote-link-backlink` provides an example for advanced users.

 Backlinks that no longer point to available notes can be removed from the current buffer with the command `denote-link-clear-stale-backlinks`.